 Anyway, he wrote me back a very angry email.
 Often I feel like this is the part of the story where I’d normally get annoyed and be like, “Can’t we all be a little less mad?”
 But first off, I was obviously already mad and using kind of loaded language.
 And secondly, I can’t really argue that he was right about a lot of the stuff.

-He was talking about how I basically dictated everything, and we were doing a moment in the show he didn’t even want to do.
+He was talking about how I basically dictated everything (as I’ve said), and we were doing a moment in the show he didn’t even want to do.
 And what?
 Did I feel like I also got to make all the choices about performing – that I never had to compromise?

-He was upset that we were working up to the wire (again, my fault – changing my mind all the time and such).
+He was upset that we were working up to the wire (again, my fault, for a couple of various reasons).

 And this is where we’ll pick up next time.